FelixSoderstrom/Perceptron-for-OCR/readme.md

 Just as expected the accuracy increased and training time increased.
 The first two models procured scored 99.40% and 99.41% accuracy respectively on my own benchmark.
-My validation mechanism pulled the last epochs of the training runs, suggesting that the accuracy might even go higher than this.
-Previously, accuracy peaked around epochs 15-17.
+Previously, accuracy peaked around epochs 15-17 They are now peaking at 18-20.
 So lets try more epochs and see if we are leavign decimals on the table.

 ### Increasing the number of epochs